zurelger/chatgpt-getting-started/README.md

 genezio login
 ```

-Deploy your project using the genezio deploy command from the `./genezio-examples/javascript/chatgpt-project` directory.
+Deploy your project using the following command:

 ```
 genezio deploy